Perimenopause: A Time of Transition

 Many doctors prescribe estrogen during this period when women are at high risk for osteoporosis which can lead to estrogen overload.
 Bone loss begins at age 35 when estrogen levels are normal or elevated.
 Therefore, estrogen alone does not improve bone health.
 Progesterone is responsible for new bone formation and estrogen helps prevent bone loss.
 The bone loss seen in perimenopausal women is due to a decline in new bone formation because of decreased progesterone levels.

 Women are often diagnosed with low thyroid function.
 They often complain of decreased energy, fatigue and sudden weight gain which are associated with hypothyroidism.
 However, in many cases, thyroid levels are normal.
-Progesterone allows thyroid hormone as to work more effectively while estrogen blocks the action of thyroid hormone.
+Progesterone allows the thyroid hormone to work more effectively while estrogen blocks the action of thyroid hormone.
 Therefore, the symptoms of hypothyroidism are really due to estrogen excess or progesterone deficiency and not due to low thyroid hormone levels.

 Women who complain of bloating and weight gain prior to menses are often given diuretics to decrease water retention which is caused by low progesterone levels that are present at the start of a women’s menstrual flow.
 Aldosterone, a hormone, causes water retention.
 Progesterone decreases the effects of aldosterone which in turn decreases water retention.
-Without appropriate amounts of progesterone aldosterone will lead to water retention.
+Without appropriate amounts of progesterone, aldosterone will lead to water retention.

 As you can see treating symptoms without an understanding of the underlying cause can lead to more problems than solutions.